 Bronchopulmonary dysplasia (BPD) is damage inside the lungs that causes persistent breathing problems.
 If your baby has BPD, he or she will be cared for in the neonatal intensive care unit (NICU).
 Severe cases of BPD can require a long stay in the hospital.
 Your baby may still need treatment after going home.
 This sheet can help you know what to expect when your baby is ready to leave the NICU.

 Diuretics.
-These medications help the body flush out fluids.
+These medicines help the body flush out fluids.
 They can relieve pulmonary edema (fluid in the lungs).

 Bronchodilators.
-These medications help open tight airways in the lungs.
+These medicines help open tight airways in the lungs.

 Your baby will most likely grow more slowly than other children.